taukakao/first-setup/README.md

 [debian/control](https://github.com/Vanilla-OS/first-setup/blob/main/debian/control)

 > [!TIP]
-> If you use apt-get to install the .deb file it will automatically install the d dependencies### Build
+> If you use apt-get to install the .deb file it will automatically install the dependencies.

 ### Installing